Printable PDF available here.

 - Voting members also include Chair Elect, Vice Chair, and Parliamentarian.

 - Alternates vote only in the case of the absence of the senator in their district.
-If there are two or more alternates in a district, the one with the highest number of votes fills in first, the next fills in second, and so on.
-Therefore, alternates will be listed in order of highest to lowest number of votes on the roster, so voting order can be determined during the meeting.
+If there are two or more “Alternate Senators” in a district, the “Alternate Senator “with the longest tenure serving on the Senate fills in first.
+If there are two or more “Alternate Senators” in a district who have the same length of service, the alternate with the highest number of votes fills in first, the next fills in second, and so on.
+Therefore, “Alternate Senators” will be listed in order of highest to lowest number of votes on the roster by length of service, so voting order can be determined during the meeting.

 - The Chair is a non-voting member except in the case of a tie, then the Chair will cast the deciding vote.